 Review the bank reconciliations for items over 3-6 months old and write them off if they have not cleared.
 If the checks are from the prior year, be very careful when you void them.
 Make sure bank reconciliations were completed for each month in the tax year to date.

-Review accounts payable for item receipts that should have had bills posted against them or checks that were written without closing out Unpaid Bills.
+Review accounts payable for item receipts that should have had bills posted against them or checks written without closing out Unpaid Bills.

-Check on 1099 vendors to make sure their vendor files are up to date and records are accurate.
+Check on 1099 vendors to ensure their vendor files are up to date and records are accurate.
 These are for individuals who have earned over $600 for casual labor.
 Run the 1099 reports to make sure they are all being pulled correctly.
 Check the settings in QuickBooks.

 Review receivables for credits that should have been posted to customers’ accounts or deposits that were entered without closing out the Open Invoices.

 Review employee records to make sure addresses are correct, Payroll Items codes are pointed to the right accounts, and Payroll entries are entered accurately in the system.
 Total wages should agree with total forms 941.
 This number also needs to agree with the W-3 at year-end.

 Verify that sales tax payable for the prior month on the balance sheet agrees with the payment made.
 Make sure all entries to sales tax discounts have been made in the proper month.

 Review expense records to make sure major purchases are capitalized and not expensed.
 Each company sets its limits, but it can be anywhere from $200-1000 per item.
 The key is they are purchases for assets that can be used longer than a year (i.e., computers vs. paper clips).

 If your accountant has prepared a depreciation schedule, be sure to enter the monthly depreciation entries for the year.
 They will debit depreciation expense and credit accumulated depreciation.